 \subsection{Finite–Propagation Property of the Semi-Discrete Scheme}

 One important property of the PDE \cref{eq: pde} is the finite propagation speed and finite domain of influence.
 According to the method of characteristics, $-\theta \kappa(t)$ is regarded as the propagation speed of the solution moving to the left.
-For example, if $\kappa(t)$ is always bounded by $\tfrac{1}{4T}$, then the part of the initial condition $u(0,p)$ that lies in $p\in (\tfrac34,1)$ would have no impact on the solution $u(T,p)$ for $p \in (0, \tfrac12).$ Here, we prove an analogous result for the numerical scheme, which will suppress the influence of the boundary condition at $p=1.$
+For example, if $\kappa(t)$ is always bounded by $\tfrac{1}{4T}$, then the part of the initial condition $u(0,p)$ that lies in $p\in (\tfrac34,1)$ would have no impact on the solution $u(T,p)$ for $p \in (0, \tfrac12).$